-This pretty space is in a new, two bedroom apartment (one person lives here).
 As well as the amenities listed I provide guests with adapters and umbrellas.
-The window has blackout blinds to help you sleep during the short Summer nights and is well insulated, warm and cozy in Winter.
+The curtain has blackout fabric to help you sleep during the short Summer nights and is well insulated, warm and cozy in Winter.

 There is a comfy seat for reading and two reading lamps.
 There's plenty of room for clothing with a wardrobe and two sets of drawers.
 Suitcases can be stored either under the bed, or if they're large, in the living room.

 The apartment has plenty of space and is decorated in an eclectic style.
-There is a sheltered patio area for outdoor sitting, even on a wet day.
+There is a sheltered patio area for outdoor sitting.

 There's free wifi and a small library of books and dvds for you to use in the living room.
 There's also free tea, coffee and hot chocolate.

-As well as your own private room you'll have access to the bathroom (shared with me), kitchen/ living room, the patio area, garden, and the laundry room.
+As well as your own bedroom you will have access to the bathroom (shared), kitchen/ living room, balcony area and roof garden.

 Interaction with guests

-You'll see me around regularly, mostly in the evenings or the weekends as I work during most days.
+You'll see me mostly in the evenings or the weekends as I work during most days.
 I sometimes socialize with guests then.

 The location really could not be better!
 It's in the absolute centre of Dublin, so it's close to everywhere yet just far enough away from the nightclubs in the South city centre to be a perfect location for sleeping too.
 The main tourist attractions are within an easy walking distance from here.